YashVardhan2496/JuliaSyntaxBridge-poc/README.md

 `JuliaSyntaxHighlighting.jl` (Julia stdlib) to HTML `<span>` elements using `hljs-*` CSS classes compatible with all existing Documenter.jl themes.

-Built as part of a GSoC 2026 proposal for:
-**"JuliaSyntax-based code highlighter for Documenter.jl"**

 ## The Problem

 Documenter.jl currently highlights Julia code by either: